-At 39.7, Axpo's annual rate of occupational accidents (= number of occupational accidents per 1,000 FTEs) is well below the industry average of 56 (Energy Supply, 2019 accident statistics, occupational accident figures for 2018).
+At 42, the annual rate of occupational accidents (= number of occupational accidents per 1,000 FTEs) is well below the industry average of 63 for insurance group 55A (energy suppliers).
 With regard to the rate of occupational accidents, it should be borne in mind that the Group is a diverse collective body and the figure is affected by the insured office operations as well as the electrical installation business.
 Rather than being coincidence, however, the low number of occupational accidents can be attributed to the high level of safety awareness coupled with targeted preventive measures.
-Clearly, the general environment in terms of processes and organisation is conducive to maintaining the good safety standards.
+The general environment in terms of processes and organisation is evidently designed to maintain the good safety standards.
 There is no need for urgent action.
-At 5.7, the number of lost days due to illness (including work-related mental illness such as burnout), occupational and non-occupational accidents per FTE (absence risk) is below the industry average of 6.3 as calculated by Suva.
+At 5.99, the number of lost days due to illness (including work-related mental illness such as burnout), occupational and non-occupational accidents per FTE (absence rate)) is below the industry average of 7.0 for insurance group 55A (energy suppliers) as calculated by Suva.
 The trend must continue to be monitored and preventive measures taken to avoid a rise in the figures.